Steven Del Duca: 2022 Ontario general election

 Del Duca ran in the riding of Vaughan—Woodbridge in the 2022 Ontario general election.
 After failing to win the seat, Del Duca announced his pending resignation as party leader.
 His resignation took effect on August 3 with the appointment of John Fraser to serve as the interim leader.

 Mayor of Vaughan

 In August 2022, Del Duca announced he would run for mayor of Vaughan.

 On October 24, 2022, he was narrowly elected the 5th mayor of Vaughan.
 He took office on November 15.

 Del Duca served as mayor of Vaughan during the 2022 Vaughan shooting, where six people (including the gunman) were killed and one was injured.
 Del Duca also attended the candlelight vigil held for the victims of the shooting.

+In October 2024, Del Duca and Prime Minister Justin Trudeau signed a $59M deal with to build 1,700 homes over three years, and 40,000 homes over a decade, under the Housing Accelerator Fund.

+In March 2024, he proposed to ban protests near places of worship, schools and hospitals.
+Anyone who violates the proposed bylaw could be fined up to $100,000.

+In the city's finances, Del Duca proposed a 3% property tax increase in 2024 and 2025.